rmorelos/communications/README.md

 3. Correlation receiver for 2-PAM/BPSK and its error performance.
 Unipolar mapping and OOK analysis
 4. Matched filter implementation of a correlator and its advantages
 5. More than one bit: $M$-ary PAM
-6. QPSK modulation as two orthongonal BPSK modulations.
-Error performance
+6. QPSK modulation as two orthongonal BPSK modulations and its error performance
 7. 16-QAM modulation as two orthogonal 4-PAM modulations.
 Nearest neighbor approximation on error performace
 8. Geometric representation of signals and quadrature modulation.
 Signal constellations
 9. $M$-ary QAM and PSK.